standard-tryhard/standard-tryhard/README.md

 - 👋 Hi, I’m @standard-tryhard
 - 👀 I’m interested in molten metal battery technology
-- 🌱 I’m currently learning Python for life
+- 🌱 I’m currently learning for life: Python, Rust, Ruby, GoLang, C, Swift
-- 💞️ I’m looking to collaborate on open source payment processing servers
+- 💞️ I’m looking to collaborate on open source protocol suites, including but not limited to IBM Blockchain applications
 - 📫 How to reach me cathatpilgrim [@] gmail.com

 <!---